The honest blogger’s review of Verso Skincare

-Taking its name from the Latin for reverse, Verso has patented a new formula which is eight times more potent than typical Retinol – or Vitamin A, as well as being half as aggressive.
+Taking its name from the Latin for reverse, Verso has patented a formula which is eight times more potent than typical Retinol – or Vitamin A, as well as being half as aggressive.

-Vitamin A is scientifically proven to reduce the signs of aging, stimulating the skin’s own production of collagen and hyaluronic acid.
+Vitamin A is scientifically proven to reduce the signs of ageing, stimulating the skin’s own production of collagen and hyaluronic acid.
 Used consistently, it helps prevent wrinkles and sagging skin.
 It is also an antioxidant and is used to manage acne, eczema and skin discolouration.

 However traditional Retinol is aggressive, unstable and can irritate the skin.*

-So for example, Verso’s night cream contains only 0.06% Vitamin A, compared to 0.5% found in other night creams.
+For example, Verso’s night cream contains only 0.06% Vitamin A, compared to 0.5% found in other night creams.